hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 - **address** — For IP addresses and CIDR subnets
 - **integer** — For port numbers or other numeric keys

-The tool validates your CSV against the selected type.
-If you select `address` but your CSV contains domain names, you'll get a warning with the option to abort or continue.

 Before applying, the tool previews the file contents and asks you to confirm the key/value format.

 ### Creating or Updating a URL Category